 A few things I've worked on

-Hello there, I’m Daniel Trevenna, a digital designer based on the Isle of Wight.
-I design things for web, mobile and print, with a keen eye for the details and usability.
+Hello there, I’m Daniel Trevenna, a freelance digital designer specialising in web and app design, with a keen eye for the details and usability.

 I enjoy creating interesting and unique user experiences, keeping a look out for the latest design techniques and styles.
-My skills not only lie in web, mobile and print design but also video editing and production.
+My skills not only lie in web and mobile but also print design and video editing.

 With years of industry experience, I have worked with various clients from new businesses to high profile companies and offer a range of skills that include web, app and print design.
 I am available to take on full projects or simply be an extra pair of designer hands when you’ve got a lot going on.